ykundin/at-first-sight/docs/en/05-interface-details.md

 Telegram provides several ready-made CSS variables that will automatically change their value during theme switching on the user's device.
 It remains only to add them to the application and use them during the styling of components.

-To begin with, let's declare all the variables in one `index.css` file%
+To begin with, let's declare all the variables in one `index.css` file:

 ```css
 :root {